 Students who wish to be certified to teach social studies in the high-school setting must meet the requirements for the major in history.

 Students who wish to be certified to teach science in the high school setting must meet the requirements for the major in biology.
-If you are considering secondary biology education take PHYS 211 (Earth Science) as well as your other required science general education courses.

 Course Sequence and Major Cards: